-Being alone for the purposes of indoor spaces in all Texas State University facilities means that you are in a discrete room by yourself.
+Being alone for the purposes of indoor spaces in all Texas State University facilities means that you are in a discrete room or a private office by yourself.
 Being alone when outdoors means that you are not part of a group, you are not in a crowded area, and you are going out of your way to ensure physical distancing of at least six feet is maintained.
 The use of two-ply cloth face coverings is the cornerstone of our plan to combat the spread of COVID-19.
 Face coverings need to become second nature to all of us.

 It is important that your face mask meets standards set by the Centers for Disease Control and Prevention (CDC).
 A quality face covering will:

 - Have at least two layers of material

 - Utilize at least one layer of a tightly woven material, such as:

 - Nylon, Canvas, or Cotton (200+ thread count)

 - Silk or synthetic silk (100% polyester, tight weave, not very stretchable)

 - Spandex (52% nylon, 39% polyester, 9% spandex)

 - Fit snug against the sides of the face and chin with no gaps